Understanding du vs df: Measuring Disk Usage Correctly

 du - Usage Per Directory

-Linny-senpai: Yes.
+Linny-senpai: It does.
 So du on a huge directory can take a while.
-That's the opposite of df, which returns instantly.

 Try It Out